Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 You can use beef broth, the standard apple cider vinegar for some tang, or black coffee for a darker finish as well.

-Once the beef ribs hit 165-170°F, it’s time to wrap them tightly in butcher paper (the type used for BBQ).
+Once the beef ribs hit 165-170°F in the thickest part of the meat and they’ve formed a nice bark, wrap them tightly with pink butcher paper.
 Spritz them one last time before wrapping them up.

-Place them back on the smoker and keep cooking until they reach about 200-205°F. The meat should be probe tender.
-You can optionally increase the heat of the smoker to 300°F to speed up the process as well.
+Place them back on the smoker, bone side down, and keep cooking until they reach about 200-205°F. The meat should be probe tender.
+You can optionally use a higher temperature of 275-300°F to speed up the process as well.

 The best way to tell if the beef ribs are done is by feel.
 Temperature targets are just a guide, but a probing the meat will give you a lot more information.
 Use your temperature probe and stick it in the thickest parts of the smoked beef ribs.
 You should have very little resistance, and it should feel like you are sticking the probe into a jar of peanut butter.
 That will tell you the fat is rendered well, and the meat is nice and soft.